Japan Pottery Tour: Hands-On Workshops & Artisan Encounters tour image

 Day 1: Arrival in Tokyo

-Reach Tokyo Narita airport where our local guides, who will be with you for the entirety of the tour, will meet you up and guide you to your accommodation for the night: ANA Crown Plaza Narita Check-in and enjoy your free time in your first night in Japan.
+Reach Tokyo Narita Airport where our local guides, who will be with you for the entirety of the tour, will meet you up and guide you to your accommodation for the night: ANA Crown Plaza Narita.

 Included accommodations